Knowledge Card: Filling LLMs' Knowledge Gaps with Plug-in Specialized Language Models: Abstract

 \section{Abstract}

-Large language models (LLMs) are increasingly adopted for knowledge-intensive tasks and contexts.
-Existing approaches improve the knowledge capabilities of general-purpose LLMs through retrieval or generated knowledge prompting, but they fall short of reflecting two key properties of knowledge-rich models: knowledge should be \emph{modular}, ever-growing, sourced from diverse domains; knowledge acquisition and production should be a \emph{collaborative} process, where diverse stakeholders contribute new information.
-To this end, we propose \ourmethod{}, a novel framework to empower general-purpose large language models with modular and collaboratively sourced knowledge.
-We first introduce \emph{specialized language models}, autoregressive models trained on corpora from a wide range of domains and sources.
-These specialized LMs serve as parametric knowledge repositories that are later prompted to generate background knowledge for general-purpose LLMs.
-We then propose three knowledge filters to dynamically select and retain information in generated documents by controlling for \emph{relevance}, \emph{brevity}, and \emph{factuality}.
-Finally, we propose bottom-up and top-down knowledge integration approaches to augment general-purpose LLMs with the curated (relevant, factual) knowledge from community-driven specialized LMs that enable multi-domain knowledge synthesis and on-demand knowledge requests.
+By design, large language models (LLMs) are static general-purpose models, expensive to retrain or update frequently.
+As they are increasingly adopted for knowledge-intensive tasks, it becomes evident that these design choices lead to failures to generate factual, relevant, and up-to-date knowledge.
+To this end, we propose \ourmethod{}, a modular framework to plug in new factual and relevant knowledge into general-purpose LLMs.
+We first introduce \emph{knowledge cards}---specialized language models trained on corpora from specific domains and sources.
+Knowledge cards serve as parametric repositories that are selected at inference time to generate background knowledge for the base LLM.
+We then propose three content selectors to dynamically select and retain information in documents generated by knowledge cards, specifically controlling for \emph{relevance}, \emph{brevity}, and \emph{factuality} of outputs.
+Finally, we propose two complementary integration approaches to augment the base LLM with the (relevant, factual) knowledge curated from the specialized LMs.
 Through extensive experiments, we demonstrate that \ourmethod{} achieves state-of-the-art performance on six benchmark datasets.
-Our results highlight the potential of enriching general-purpose LLMs with evolving and modular knowledge -- relevant knowledge that can be continuously updated through the collective efforts of the research community.
+Ultimately, \ourmethod{} framework enables dynamic synthesis and updates of knowledge from diverse domains.
+Its modularity will ensure that relevant knowledge can be continuously updated through the collective efforts of the research community. \footnote{Resources are available at \href{https://github.com/BunsenFeng/Knowledge_Card}{https://github.com/BunsenFeng/Knowledge\_Card}.}